Bachelor of Science (Honours) in Tourism and Event Management CW058

 Event Operational Control

-Law and Regulation for Tourism and Event Management
+Law and Regulations for Tourism and Event Management (Approved)

 For Further Information ContactProgramme Directors